SMK121/aws-s3-boto3-task/README.md

 - Authenticate AWS services using `aws configure`
 - Manage S3 buckets and objects using AWS CLI
 - Set up a Python virtual environment
-- Install and use the boto3 AWS SDK
+- Install and use the boto3 AWS
 - Automate S3 operations using Python

 ---